ara303/pure-js/README.md

 }
 ````

-If there was something wrong with the submission, the server should inform the client in the response:
+If there was something wrong with the submission, the server should generate error messages.
+The `code` value is what is used for inline validation, so if the server responds `name_empty` we know the name field was left blank and so we highlight that individual field.

 ````json
 {
    "success": 0,